RoarGronmo/ChannelIsClosedProofOfConceptPaging300v1/README.md

 * Note 7: If you want to subsequently test `Note 1:` error, please rise the version number in Room DB (room->db->AppDataBase.kt), this will clear the Room DB, since it has fallback to destructive mode.

 * Note 8: If you change the paging dependency to `alpha02`, it will run much more stable, and it will not crash on first run anymore.

+* Note 9: It is not used Flow here, but LiveData instead.